 JPEG is a lossy format, but the amount of error introduced by each resave is not linear.
 A 90% image resaved at 90% is equivalent to a one-time save of 81%.
-Similarly, saving an image at 75% and then resaving it at 90% $(75\% \rightarrow 90\%)$ will generate virtually the same image as $90\% \rightarrow 75\%$ , or saved once at 67.5%.
-The amount of error is limited to the 8x8 cells used by the JPEG algorithm; after roughly 64 resaves, there is virtually no change.
-However, when an image is modified, the 8x8 cells containing the modifications are no longer at the same error level as the rest of the unmodified image.
+Similarly, saving an image at 75% and then resaving it at 90% (75% \rightarrow 90%) will generate virtually the same image as 90% \rightarrow 75%, or saved once at 67.5%.
+19 The amount of error is limited to the 8x8 cells used by the JPEG algorithm; after roughly 64 resaves, there is virtually no change.
+However, when an image is modified, the 8x8 cells containing the modification are no longer at the same error level as the rest of the unmodified image.

-Error level analysis (ELA) works by intentionally resaving the image at a known error rate, such as 95%, and then computing the difference between the images.
+Error level analysis (ELA) works by intentionally resaving the image at a known quality level, such as 95%, and then computing the difference between the images.
 If there is virtually no change, then the cell has reached its local minima for error at that quality level.
 However, if there is a large amount of change, then the pixels are not at their local minima and are effectively "original".
 Figure 15 shows an original image, the image resaved at 75%, and resaved again at 75%.
 The 95% ELA for each of the three images shows the areas containing original pixels.
 Nearly all pixels in the original image are not at their local minima.
 The first resave (75%) shows large areas where the pixels have reached their local minima.
 The second resave introduces more areas that have reached their local minima for error.

-&lt;sup>18 http://forums.cgsociety.com/showthread.php?t=323480
+18 http://forums.cgsociety.com/showthread.php?t=323480

-&lt;sup>19 Because the JPEG algorithm operates on integers instead of floating point values, the 75% $\rightarrow$ 90% image will be nearly identical to 90% $\rightarrow$ 75%, but may not be a perfect match.
+19 Because the JPEG algorithm operates on integers instead of floating point values, the $75\% \rightarrow 90\%$ image will be nearly identical to $90\% \rightarrow 75\%$, but may not be a perfect match.